epiccurious/bitcoin-core-node-builder/test/README.md

 ## Automated Validation for Code Changes

-Before opening pull requests, the new code should be validated against two third-party shell tools.
+Before you open a pull request to master, you should validate your code against two third-party shell tools.

+After you open a pull request to master, GitHub Actions CI will [automatically run these checks](https://github.com/epiccurious/bitcoin-core-node-builder/actions/workflows/bash_validation_ci.yaml).

 Add the tools to your environment with:
 ```bash